aroemers/mount-lite/README.md

             [some.db.lib :as db]))
 ```

-The simplest of a global state definition is one with a name and a :start expression.
+The simplest of a global state definition is one with a name and a `:start` expression.
 In this example we also supply a
-stop expression.
+`:stop` expression.

 ```clj
 (defstate db